peakmoney/yodel/README.md

 ## Android User Notification Options

 Yodel maintains an updated notification key for each user's Android devices.
-Once provided to the Android client, the notification key can be used to implement umpstream messaging.
+Once provided to the Android client, the notification key can be used to implement GCM upstream messaging.
 For more information on user notifications, check out the [official docs](http://developer.android.com/google/gcm/notifications.html) and this [handy guide](https://medium.com/@Bicx/adventures-in-android-user-notifications-e6568871d9be).

 ##### Subscribe
 Add option `"push_notification_key":true` to have Yodel send a key-bearing push notification to the subscribed device.
 This notification will provide the `notification_key` as a data element for use on the client.